Haugaland: Municipalities

+Municipal history

+In 1838, the area was divided into the municipalities of Skjold, Nedstrand, Avaldsnes, Torvastad, Skudenes, and Vikedal.
+Tysvær was separated from Skjold in 1849, followed by Vats in 1891.
+Sjernarøy was separated from Nedstrand Municipality in 1868.
+From Torvastad, Haugesund was separated in 1854, Skåre in 1881, and Utsira in 1924.
+From Skudenes, Bokn was separated in 1849, Skudeneshavn in 1857, and Åkra in 1892.
+Kopervik was separated from Avaldsnes in 1866 and Stangaland in 1908, while Imsland and Sandeid were separated from Vikedal in 1922.
+Skåre was incorporated into Haugesund in 1958.

+In 1965, the municipalities of Avaldsnes, Kopervik, Skudenes, Skudeneshavn, Stangaland, Torvastad, and Åkra were merged to form Karmøy Municipality.
+At the same time, parts of Avaldsnes were transferred to Tysvær Municipality, together with parts of Skjold and the entirety of Nedstrand.
+The remainder of Skjold was merged with Imsland, Sandeid, Vats, and Vikedal to form Vindafjord Municipality. Ølen Municipality was transferred from Hordaland to Rogaland in 2002 and merged into Vindafjord in 2006.
+Sjernarøy Municipality was incorporated into Finnøy Municipality in 1965.

 Administration

 Haugaland Council

 Haugaland Council (Haugalandrådet) is the consultative body for the municipalities that make up Haugaland.
 Council members are the mayors and councilors.
 Haugaland Council contributes to the cooperation between the member municipalities, and safeguard the region's interests in relation to neighboring regions, county and national bodies.

 Haugaland museums

 Haugaland museums (Haugalandmuseene) is the regional museum for the area of Rogaland County north of Boknafjorden.
 Haugalandmuseene was founded in 2005.
-Haugalandmuseene has a decentralized structure, with administration located at Karmsund folk museum.
+Haugalandmuseene has a decentralized structure, with administration located at the Karmsund folk museum.
 Haugalandmuseene has locations in Haugesund, Tysvær, Vindafjord, Bokn, and Utsira.
 The regional museum has the responsibility of organizing joint actions with the museums and the municipalities.

-Haugaland and Sunnhordland Police District
+Haugaland and Sunnhordland District Court

-Haugaland and Sunnhordland Police District (Haugaland og Sunnhordland politidistrikt) is headquartered in Haugesund.
-The police district covers the 13 municipalities of Bokn, Bømlo, Etne, Fitjar, Haugesund, Karmøy, Sauda, Stord, Suldal, Sveio, Tysvær, Utsira, and Vindafjord.
+The Haugaland and Sunnhordland District Court is the local Court of Justice that has jurisdiction over the traditional district of Haugaland (plus the neighboring Sunnhordland district).
+One of its courthouses is located in Haugesund at the City Hall Square.
+The Court’s decisions may be appealed to Gulating Court of Appeal based in Bergen, which covers the counties of Vestland and Rogaland.